andre-dietrich/vue3-mic-recorder/README.md

-# vue-audio-recorder
+# vue3-audio-recorder

-> Audio recorder for Vue.js.
+> Audio recorder for Vue3.
 It allows to create, play, download and store records on a server.

 #### [Live demo](https://jsfiddle.net/grishkovelli/rb1anxyj/)